machinalis/django-test-autocomplete/README.md

 Disclaimer Notes:
 -----------------

- * this autocompleter only facilitates the way of invoking the command for your running tests.
+ * This autocompleter only facilitates the way of invoking the command for your running tests.
 Nothing related with PYTHONPATH is done here.
+ * If your test runner does not support be called with individual tests modules (like django-nose does), then you will have to wait for 0.2 release in order to enjoy this package.

 Installation Notes: